iso13/affirmChallenge/README.md

 and state restrictions?  **I would assume it's an additional rules that you can include in a function**
 3. How would you architect your solution as a production service wherein new facilities can be introduced at arbitrary points in time.
-Assume these facilities become available by the finance team emailing your team and describing the addition with a new set of CSVs.
+Assume these facilities become available by the finance team emailing your team and describing the addition with a new set of CSVs.  **Don't know the answer and would have to reach out to Sr. Devs**
 4. Your solution most likely simulates the streaming process by directly calling a method in your code to process the loans inside of a for loop.
 What would a REST API look like for this same service?
 Stakeholders using the API will need, at a minimum, to be able to